substantiv

 verb

-remove something concrete, as by lifting, pushing, taking off, etc. or remove something abstract"remove a threat"
+remove something concrete, as by lifting, pushing, taking off, etc. or remove something abstract

 "remove a wrapper"